 View from Sendero 3, Roques de Garcia

-Roques de Garcia is hike number 3 and starts from the Visitors Centre of El Portillo.
-The 3,5 km track goes around the impressive row of rocks you can see from all over the valley.
+Roques de Garcia is hike number 3 and starts from the Visitors Centre El Portillo.
+The 3,5 km loop track goes around the exceptional long row of rocks you can see from all over the valley.

-The beginning of the track is flat and accessible but north of the rocks there is a climb where you will need better shoes than flip flops.
-Turning back south the track is all stones on the way down to the plain Llano de Ucanca from which there is a steep climb to where the track ends.
+The beginning of the track is flat and accessible, but north of the rocks there is a climb where you will need better shoes than flip flops.
+Turning back south, the track is all big stones on the way down to the plain Llano de Ucanca, from which it’s a steep climb left to where the track ends.

 Here is our Roques de Garcia hike on the map: